Here you can find out about last year's interns and the organisations where they did their internships.

 Half Moon is a specialist young people’s theatre based in Tower Hamlets for anyone aged 0-18 (up to 25 for disabled young people).
 They use drama as a tool for learning and engaging with young people through their extensive Creative Learning programme at the theatre, in local youth and community settings and schools.
-Elysia recently finished her BA English and Drama and is excited to take up her first full-time role in the charitable sector.
-Her role varies from assisting young people on their work experience placement to assisting with the management of ongoing and brand new projects.
+Elysia had recently finished her BA English and Drama and is excited to take up her first full-time role in the charitable sector.
+Her role varied from assisting young people on their work experience placement to assisting with the management of ongoing and brand new projects.

 Leah – Tender

 Tender works to prevent domestic & sexual violence in the lives of young people using drama and the creative arts throughout London and the UK.
 Tender works to reach as many young people as possible by bringing projects to a range of settings including schools, youth centres, youth offending teams and hostels among others.
 Leah took on the position of Education Intern with Tender, assisting the education team on their work with primary, secondary, SEND and PRU settings in London.
 Leah greatly enjoyed her work at Tender and looking forward to doing more within the role, especially as drama is her area of specialism.

 Founded in 2005, Essex Youthbuild is a Chelmsford-based charity specialising in helping young people aged 14-19 from across Essex gain vocational qualifications and skills in construction and move on to the next positive step in their lives.
 Young people learn skills in bricklaying, carpentry and maintenance, gain qualifications in functional skills and get help applying for college, apprenticeships and jobs.
 Chris Pagan was a recent business graduate from nearby Anglia Ruskin University and joined Essex Youthbuild as Project Management Assistant.
 His work involved helping research, design, seek funding for and implement new projects that will benefit Youthbuild’s young people.